Analysts Offer Insights on Conglomerates Companies: Autoliv (ALV) and TechnipFMC (FTI)

 TechnipFMC (FTI)

-According to TipRanks.com, Roger is a 5-star analyst with an average return of 24.2% and a 63.0% success rate.
-Roger covers the Industrial Goods sector, focusing on stocks such as Shelf Drilling, BW Offshore, and CGG Veritas.
+According to TipRanks.com, Roger is a 5-star analyst with an average return of 23.3% and a 64.8% success rate.
+Roger covers the Industrial Goods sector, focusing on stocks such as Shelf Drilling, CGG Veritas, and BW Offshore.

-TechnipFMC has an analyst consensus of Moderate Buy, with a price target consensus of $10.02, which is a 44.4% upside from current levels.
-In a report issued on April 16, Morgan Stanley also maintained a Hold rating on the stock with a $8.50 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for TechnipFMC with a $10.13 average price target, implying a 29.7% upside from current levels.
+In a report issued on April 20, Jefferies also maintained a Hold rating on the stock with a EUR7.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.